steve52/birthday-donation-ticker-app/README.md

 * /add - This is where you can enter new donations

 ## To deploy to heroku
-Deploying to heroku is pretty simple.
-There are some pretty good instructions here.
-You'll need to set up a heroku account.
+If you have a Heroku account, deploying to the web is pretty simple.
+Here are some good instructions on that: https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app